CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 784-793
    :lineno-start: 784

-Finally, it defines the number of commuters per distance bracket in aggregate data (same as residence-workplace distance distribution) by collapsing the right-hand side into those brackets:
+Finally, it defines the number of commuters per distance bracket in aggregate data (same as residence-workplace distance distribution) by collapsing the right-hand side of the equation into those brackets:

 .. literalinclude:: ../calibration/sub/compute_income.py
    :language: python